Your Personal Guide To Delhi – India’s Time Capsule

 HAUZ KHAS COMPLEX

 If you are under time restraints then the best way to capture the essence of Delhi is through a visit to the Hauz Khas Complex.
-This 13th-Century complex houses an ancient water tank, an Islamic seminary, a mosque, and tombs.
-Despite of all that, it’s the urban village beside it that makes it the perfect spot to visit in Delhi.
+This 13th-century complex houses an ancient water tank, an Islamic seminary, a mosque, and tombs.
+Despite all that, it’s the urban village beside it that makes it the perfect spot to visit in Delhi.

-The different set of topography available within the complex, including high-low elevations, artificial water lake, dusky pathways, and dainty domes make it a perfect destination for every history buff out there.
+The different set of topography available within the complex, including high-low elevations, an artificial water lake, dusky pathways, and dainty domes make it a perfect destination for every history buff out there.
 Even if you are not here for the historical tales, the beautiful backdrop makes this place a surreal mix of facts and fantasies that you will love to capture on your cameras.